Pauri Garhwal district

-Pauri Garhwal is a district in the Indian state of Uttarakhand.
+Pauri Garhwal district is a district in the Indian state of Uttarakhand.
 Its headquarters is in the town of Pauri.
 It is sometimes referred to simply as Garhwal district, though it should not be confused with the larger Garhwal region of which it is only a part of.

 Geography

 Located partly in the Gangetic plain and partly in the Lower Himalayas, Pauri Garhwal district encompasses an area of 5230 sqkm and is situated between 29° 45' to 30°15' North Latitude and 78° 24' to 79° 23' East Longitude.
 The district is bordered on the southwest by Bijnor district of Uttar Pradesh, and, clockwise from west to southeast, by the Uttarakhand districts of Haridwar, Dehradun, Tehri Garhwal, Rudraprayag, Chamoli, Almora, and Nainital.

 Climate

 The climate of Pauri Garhwal is warm in summer and cold in winter.
 In the rainy season the climate is cool and the landscape green.
 However, in Kotdwar and the adjoining Bhabar area, it is quite hot, reaching well above 40 C during the summer.
 In the winter, many parts of Pauri receive snowfall.